 Some popular techniques used in semi-supervised learning include self-training, co-training, and multi-view learning.

-4. Multi-task learning is used to learn multiple related tasks simultaneously, with the goal of leveraging the shared information across tasks to improve performance.
+- Multi-task learning is used to learn multiple related tasks simultaneously and to leverage the shared information across tasks to improve performance.

 Semi-supervised learning and self-supervised learning are both types of machine learning that utilize both labeled and unlabeled data to train models.
 However, there are some key differences between semi- and self-supervised learning: